eliherm/Titanic/README.md

 # Titanic
-A vertical platform game based inspired by the RMS Titanic
+A vertical platform game inspired by the RMS Titanic